FollettSchoolSolutions/perfmon4j/readme.txt

 - Now the observations returned by IntervalData.getObservations() include Date/Time fields (timeStart, timeStop, maxActiveThreadCountSet, maxDurationSet, minDurationSet, maxSQLDurationSet and minSQLDurationSet).

+- Logging cleanups under Log4j and Java Logging.
+Now -vtrue (verbose mode) will also include the -dtrue (debug mode option).
+But -dtrue no longer includes verbose mode.  -dtrue is now good for watching the messages between appenders and their remote repositories.

 - Upgraded javassist from version 3.24.1-GA to 3.27.0-GA